 Shoppers who use your site’s search function are 4-6X more likely to convert than shoppers who don’t.
 The catch is that 20-30% of searches end in a dreaded “No Results Found” page unless shoppers are using exactly the same language that the site does.

-An improved search experience on your eCommerce site will increase your conversion rates.
+An improved search experience on your site will increase your conversion rates during the holiday eCommerce rush.
 One study saw conversion rates increase from 2.77% to 4.63% when the search function was used.

 It’s important to make sure that your search functionality is operating at its peak all year, but definitely heading into the holiday eCommerce shopping season.
 Fortunately, improving your site’s search functionality is a simple, 2-step process.

 Step 1.
 Find High Volume “No Results Found” Searches

 First, we need to find out if we have any “No Results Found” searches.
 MonsterInsights has an awesome article that shows how to set up site search tracking using Google Analytics on your WordPress site step-by-step.

 Once you’ve completed that tutorial, you’ll be able to see your no-results searches in Google Analytics like this:

 If you’re seeing searches that are happening in high volumes, you know that those are keywords, phrases, and terms that need to be addressed by making changes to your search programming.